FlyN-Nick/FlyN-Nick/README.md

 -->

 - 💬 Ask me about: why I love TS.
+- 🖊️ Currently working on: a collection of picoGym writeups.
 - 📫 How to reach me: <nicassa@nuevaschool.org>.
 - 😄 Pronouns: he/him.